Breed History

 In America there are two breeds of dogs currently referred to as Cane Corso.
 They are very different from one another and I have taken the time to document the differences below.
 I have provided all of the evidence to support these claims.
 My hope is that through educating the public we can help preserve the real Cane Corso and begin to separate ourselves from the American dogs that suffer from severe temperament issues that threaten the reputation of this historic breed.

-American linES
+American lines

 The American Cane Corso was once believed to have been derived from a single imported female that produced a litter referred to as the “Super Six”.
 However extensive genetic testing performed by an independent research team found that the American Cane Corso was drastically different genetically.
 So different, they could not be scientifically grouped as the same breed.
 The study found that the American Cane Corso were a mix of Neapolitan Mastiff, Rottweiler and various other mastiff breeds.
 This same study found no variations in the Cane Corso tested in Europe.